 Peer classroom observation is only as beneficial as the observer's ability to extract the pedagogical elements and practices that positively impacted student learning.
 To aid this effort, a Peer Observation Guide is provided that can be used when observing a colleague's class.
 (NOTE: the Peer Observation Guide is intended to focus on the mechanics of the classroom interaction, not on the content of the course).

-- Academic Program Review support
+- Plan for Academic Program Review

 To arrange for consultations or classroom observations, contact email@example.com(link sends e-mail) and enter "Teaching Consultation" in the subject heading.